Airbus A320neo family: A321neo

 The Airbus A321neo prototype, D-AVXB, first flew on 9 February 2016.

 It suffered a tailstrike three days later and was flown to Toulouse for repairs, delaying the certification programme for several weeks.

 It received its type certification with Pratt & Whitney engines on 15 December 2016, and simultaneous EASA and FAA certification for the CFM Leap powered variant on 1 March 2017.

 The first A321neo, leased by GECAS, was delivered in Hamburg to Virgin America, configured with 184 seats and LEAP engines, and entered service in May 2017.

-The neo empty weight is 1.8t more than the ceo due to new engines and associated airframe modifications: engine pylons, wing structure and bleed and oil systems were adapted.

-At the same maximum weight, it reaches FL310 30-nm before and 4 min earlier than the CEO.